That puzzling double-slit diffraction experiment

 I also explained how the false data they reported could arise from careless and poorly controlled experimental protocols—conditions unsuitable for sensitive laser-based measurements or any rigorous scientific investigation.
 The absence of strict procedural standards, combined with susceptibility to human bias, is a well-known source of unintentional error in experimental research.
 However, certain anomalies—such as the consistent spectral shift and the misuse of reported parameters—cannot be explained by carelessness alone.

-How should the experiment be prepared and performed
+How the experiment should be prepared and performed

 Reporting incorrect experimental results